Barcelona have a Messi problem... and they simply can't do without him | Goal.com

 They have lots of other problems too, but this is perhaps the most difficult to solve.
 The problem is that Messi is their one and only solution, and when the Argentine is not 100 percent fit, they still have to turn to him, as they did once again against Real Sociedad on Saturday.

-Messi’s 81st-minute penalty split the sides in a nervy encounter at Camp Nou, in a match that at once emphasised how important he is to Barcelona and showed they are over-reliant and over-using him.
+Messi’s 81st-minute penalty split the sides in a nervy encounter at Camp Nou.
+It was a match that emphasised how important he is to Barcelona and showed they are over-reliant and over-using him.

 Often when times are hard the diminutive genius is summoned to ease the burden.
 He did it a few weeks ago against Eibar when he scored four goals, sucking out the venom from Camp Nou as fans complained about the board.